The Wig: Plot

-At home, the two don't speak until Soo-hyeon washes the wig and Ji-hyeon sees a ghost in it, revealing that the wig is cursed and is corrupting and possessing Soo-hyeon.
+At home, the two do not speak until Soo-hyeon washes the wig and Ji-hyeon sees a ghost in it, revealing that the wig is cursed and is corrupting and possessing Soo-hyeon.
 Ji-hyeon grabs the wig and locks Soo-hyeon in her room, then cuts the wig to shreds.
 The cancer comes back stronger than ever and Soo-hyeon has to go back to the hospital, unhappy and refusing to see her sister.
 She escapes the hospital after not taking her medication.
 We then see a disturbing scene of Soo-hyeon pulling pills from her bloody scalp.

 It is revealed that the wig belonged to a man who was in a romantic relationship with Ji-hyeon's ex.
 Being gay, he was shunned by Ji-hyeon's ex and beaten by a group of teens, cutting his long hair.
 He then committed suicide.
 The ghost of the man is the one who is corrupting and possessing Soo-hyeon, who tracks down Ji-hyeon's ex, and the two then reconcile.
 As they kiss, Soo-hyeon's hair grows at an impossibly fast rate.
 Ji-hyeon appears and sets fire to the long hair, freeing her sister and destroying the ghost.
-Unfortunately, she hallucinates that the ghost is in the place of her sister and beats her to death.
+Unfortunately, she hallucinates that the ghost is in the same place as her sister and beats her to death.
 As Soo-hyeon dies, her sister realizes it was a hallucination and cries at what she has done.
 The film ends with a photograph of the two girls as children, before Soo-hyeon's cancer and Ji-hyeon's speech loss.